Humanizing the Global, Globalizing the Human: Invisibility

-The Global Studies Center and the Humanities Center invite faculty to participate in this year's faculty development seminar on Inequalities.
+The Global Studies Center proposes (in cooperation with the Humanities Center) a new year of programming under the banner of the ongoing Humanizing the Global, Globalizing the Human initiative.
+This year’s theme is “Invisibility.”
 The purpose of this seminar is to bring colleagues from the humanities and the social sciences (as well as cognate professional schools) together for a series of lectures and workshops in which they will jointly explore questions that highlight the urgency of thinking globally about the humanities and humanistically about globalization.

 Throughout the year, we bring internationally-renowned scholars to campus to speak to our theme from their own (inter)disciplinary perspectives.
 Each of our guests presents a public lecture on Thursday afternoon at 4:30 pm.
 In addition, each will lead a workshop with seminar participants on the Friday morning (from 9-11 am; coffee and pastry provided).

 This year’s seminar will feature four visitors.

 October 17-18, 2019

 "Global Borderlands: Fantasy, Violence, and Empire in Subic Bay, Philippines" (CANCELLED)